ontodev/robot/examples/README.md

 Note that we've created a triple where none existed before.

+## Alternate Query Form with `--sparql`

+For any non-updating query, you don't have to use the above forms, where you need to know the kind of query before you run it.
+Instead, you can simply supply `--sparql` and then the path to the sparql query file, `--output` and the path to the results output file.
+For example:

+    robot query --input edit.owl --sparql construct_some.sparql --output output

+This will automatically output an RDF language (since the example construct_some.sparql is a CONSTRUCT) whereas if your query was a SELECT it would output in a sparql result format automatically.
+Specifying just overrides the defaults.

 ### `verify`

 The verify command runs a SELECT sparql query against an ontology where the results of the query are